The Welding of Differential Gears for e-mobility Applications

 Various machining and assembly processes are required to complete the final differential.

-Describing the laser welding of differential gears process
+What is a Description of the laser welding of differential gears process?

 The processes where fiber lasers are used include: